 According to one survey, 49% of retail customers like to receive promotional emails from their favorite brands.
 If you have already established a good relationship with your readers through brand stories, company newsletters, and personalized email templates, you’ll be in a good position to start sending promotional material.

-When done right, email campaigns have a higher performance rate compared to social media campaigns.
-According to one study, the average conversion rate of email marketing is around 6.07%.
-Meanwhile, the average conversion rate of social media marketing is only about 1.9%.
-Though the average varies depending on your industry and the type of email you’re sending, this is still a marked difference.
+When done right, email campaigns have a higher performance rate compared to social media campaigns, paid media campaigns, affiliate marketing and SEO.
+According to one study, the average conversion rate of email marketing is around 6.07%, which is 2-3x what other channels typically experience.

 Although there is no exact formula for successful email marketing, there are some key practices that you can follow.
 Just bear in mind that the specific details may need some adjusting depending on the industry you’re in and the type of email you’re sending.